crstnn/jsinspect-updated/README.md

-Existing solutions do exist for this purpose, but some struggle with code that has wildly varying identifiers or literals, and others have lackluster support for the JS ecosystem: ES6, JSX, Flow, ignoring module declarations and imports, etc.
+Existing solutions do exist for this purpose, but some struggle with code that has wildly varying identifiers or literals, and others have lackluster support for the JS ecosystem: ES6, ES2020, JSX, TSX, ignoring module declarations and imports, etc.

 And copy-pasted code is but one type of code duplication.
 Common boilerplate